demisto/content-docs/docs/integrations/feeds.md

 id: feeds
 title: Feed Integrations
 ---
-Server version 5.5.0 adds support for Feed Integrations.
-Feed Integrations allow fetching indicators from feeds, for example TAXII, AutoFocus, Office 365, and so on.
+Server version 5.5.0 adds support for Feed integrations.
+Feed integrations allow fetching indicators from feeds, for example TAXII, AutoFocus, Office 365, and so on.

-An example Feed Integration can be seen [here](https://github.com/demisto/content/tree/master/Packs/FeedOffice365/Integrations/FeedOffice365).
+An example Feed integration can be seen [here](https://github.com/demisto/content/tree/master/Packs/FeedOffice365/Integrations/FeedOffice365).

-Feed Integrations are developed the same as other Integrations.
+Feed integrations are developed the same as other integrations.
 They provide a few extra configuration parameters and APIs.

 ## Naming Convention
 Feed Integration names (`id`, `name` and `display` fields) should end with the word **Feed**.
-This consistent naming convention ensures that users can easily understand what the Integration is used for.
+This consistent naming convention ensures that users can easily understand what the integration is used for.

 ## Supported Server Version
-Feed Integration's YAML file _must_ have the following field `fromversion: 5.5.0`.
-This is because Feed Integrations are only supported from Server version 5.5.0 and onwards.
+A Feed integration's YAML file _must_ have the following field `fromversion: 5.5.0`.
+This is because Feed integrations are only supported from server version 5.5.0 and onwards.

 ## Required Parameters